Image: North Bar Gates closed (with PC Jones), Beverley c.1900 (archive ref PO-1-14-194)

 What we have: Our collection includes records of:

-Research tips: These record provide insight into communities and the duties of individuals in authority.
+Research tips: These records provide insight into communities and the duties of individuals in authority.

 What is it?
 The East Riding Quarter Sessions were the quarterly meetings of the Justices of the Peace in the County.
 As well as handling crime and justice, the Quarter Sessions had a wide range of other duties.
 They administered county roads and bridges, prisons, poor relief, the police, lunatic asylums, alehouses, elections and religious meeting places.
 There is also information about crimes dealt with by the lower court of Petty Sessions, mainly from the mid to late 19th century.
 By 1888, elected county councils took over the administrative function of the Quarter Sessions.